 Currently, the Mississippi legislature assumes its investments will yield a 7% return.
 However, there’s only a 45% likelihood they will be able to earn that much, meaning the legislature is underestimating its yearly contributions, allowing the debt to snowball.

 There have been reductions to pension benefits in the past, such as when Mississippi introduced Tier 4 to replace Tier 3.
-But even those benefit changes didn’t take away cost-of-living adjustments that aim to help pension benefits keep up with inflation.
+But even those benefit changes didn’t take away cost-of-living adjustments (COLA) that aim to help pension benefits keep up with inflation (this inflation adjustment is commonly referred to as the “13th check” in Mississippi).
 If the purchasing power of pension benefits erodes over time it’s not really guaranteed retirement security.

-The plan proposed under SB2439 would eliminate the COLA, putting the retirement security of thousands of workers in jeopardy.
-Whatever plan the legislature puts forward in the future — whether it is a pension plan or a hybrid plan — there must be some degree of inflation protection in the form of a COLA, even if the specific COLA rules change.
+The plan proposed under SB2439 and adopted in Mississippi’s 2025 tax bill eliminated the COLA (i.e., 13th check) for future workers, putting the retirement security of thousands of workers in jeopardy.
+But the legislature can amend Tier 5 before it is implemented to restore some degree of inflation protection in the form of a COLA, even if the specific COLA rules are different from Tier 4.

 The Bottom Line